 What is the purpose of a business loan?

-The purpose of a business loan is to provide businesses with the financial resources they need to grow their company.
+The purpose of a business loan is to provide business owners with the financial resources they need to invest in their company.

 How can I get a loan for a business?